-Enclosures (2): A - Legal Description of the Property

-B - Description and Diagram of the Site
+Enclosures (1): A - Description and Diagram of the Site

 cc: Erin Rothman, SoundEarth Strategies

 Enclosure A

 Description and Diagram of the Site

 Site Description

 Site and Property Definition: The Site is associated with contaminant releases from two former service stations and a dry cleaning facility located at 10610 Northeast 8th Street in Bellevue, Washington (the 10610 property).
 The Site is known as the Thinker Toys Former, after a toy store that occupied the 10610 property during the 1990s.